proctopj/CSE381/README.md

     $ make run

 ## PintOS
 The Perl script does not work by default.
-The following fixes are necessary:
+The following fix is necessary: This fix only works for Threads.
+See [Wiki home](https://github.com/proctopj/CSE381/wiki#pintos-issues) for issues.

     diff --git a/src/utils/Pintos.pm b/src/utils/Pintos.pm
     index 70df40d..685aa37 100644